Built to make service providers more competitive

-Usage-based pricing options offer service providers the flexibility they need to reduce how much they pay up front and then pay only as their usage increases.
+Usage-based pricing options offer service providers the flexibility they need to limit upfront investments while matching capacity with demand as their business grows.
 These options can be combined with Capacity on Demand for IBM Power Systems, a feature that allows the service provider to pay only when they activate dormant processor and memory resources within the system to meet expected peaks in demand.
 They can also save money by moving IBM i core entitlements from the customer to the service provider through the IBM i entitlement relocation offer.

 Whether your infrastructure is scale-up or scale-out, IBM makes it easy to get started.
 Power Systems offer several quick-start, one-button cloud reference configurations with a choice of Power Systems and software that can be ordered pre-configured by IBM, and includes options for Lab Services assistance to ensure your installation goes smoothly.
 You can add or change options such as additional software, new or additional storage and networking options.

 Designed for big data and the cloud